 What is Germany known for?
 Or better, what should it be known for?
-Which interesting facts about Germany will come in handy at a party or a quiz?
+With so many interesting facts about Germany, which will come in handy at a party or a quiz?
 I've searched the interwebs for you and found these 60 German facts.

 60 interesting facts about Germany to impress your friends with

-2. The melody of Deutschlandlied, the German national anthem, was composed by Austrian musician Joseph Haydn.
+2. There are tons of interesting historical facts about Germany, but the story behind its national anthem stands out.
+The melody of Deutschlandlied, the German national anthem, was composed by Austrian musician Joseph Haydn.
 Its lyrics were based on a poem by Heinrich Hoffmann von Fallersleben.
 However, since 1952, only the third verse of the song is sung because the first two verses had unfortunate associations with the Nazi era.

 3. Germany’s largest city is the country’s current capital, Berlin.
 Before the reunification, Bonn was the capital of West Germany while East Berlin was the capital of the East.

-4. The colors of the German flag originated from the banner colors of the Holy Roman Emperor: a black eagle with red claws and beak set against a gold background.
+5. The colors of the German flag originated from the banner colors of the Holy Roman Emperor: a black eagle with red claws and a beak set against a gold background.

-6. King Heinrich 1, the first king of Germany, was crowned in Quedlinburg in 919 A.D.
+6. King Heinrich I, the first king of Germany, was crowned in Quedlinburg in 919 A.D.
 Quedlinburg is now a UNESCO World Heritage site.

 7. The most frequently used German surname is Müller.

-10. There are about 1,250 breweries in Germany.
-About half of these are found in Bavaria, which produce around 40 varieties of beer and more than 4,000 brands.
+9. There are about 1,250 breweries in Germany.
+About half of these are found in Bavaria, which produces around 40 varieties of beer and more than 4,000 brands.

 12. Most of the greatest and influential classical composers originally come from Germany – Bach, Händel, Beethoven, Schumann, Mendelssohn, Brahms, Wagner, R. Strauss.

-13. The oldest flute made from bird bone and mammoth ivory is about 40,000 years old and was found in Geissenkloesterle Cave in the Swabian Jura region of southern Germany.
+13. The oldest flute made from bird bone and mammoth ivory is about 40,000 years old and was found in Geissenklösterle Cave in the Swabian Jura region of southern Germany.

-15. Germany was the first country to implement the Daylight Saving Time (DST) on April 30, 1916 during World War I.
+16. Germany was the first country to implement Daylight Saving Time (DST) on April 30, 1916, during World War I.

 20. Siemens AG, a multinational conglomerate and the largest engineering company in Europe, had its beginnings with the Siemens & Halske company, which built the world's first electric tram in 1881 — the Gross-Lichterfelde Tramway.

-21. Zugspitze is the country’s highest mountain towering nearly 3 kilometers above sea level.
+21. The Zugspitze is the country’s highest mountain towering nearly 3 kilometers above sea level.

 22. Ulmer Münster (Ulm Minster) is the world’s tallest cathedral with a height of 161.53 meters (530 feet).